kristosh/Essentials-of-Machine-Learning/mathintro.md

 $$\lVert \mathbf{v}_1 \lVert = \sqrt{1^2 + 1^2 } = \sqrt{2} \text{, }\lVert \mathbf{v}_2 \lVert = \sqrt{1^2 + 2^2 } = \sqrt{5} $$

 represents the length of the vector.
+Here you should think of the Pythagorean theorem and how to compute the hypotenuse of a triangle side.

  We can also re-write as:

 $$\lVert \mathbf{v}_1^{2} \lVert = 1^2 + 1^2 $$